idearat/dotfiles/README.md

 The `brew doctor` command should run clean before proceeding.

-### Gnu make
+### XCode

-On a Mac you'll need to install XCode's command line tools.
+On a Mac you'll need to install XCode and XCode's command line tools.
 Download the XCode package for your system and then install them from the XCode Download menu:

 ```
 Preferences -> Downloads -> Command Line Tools